adityagovindaraj/adityagovindaraj.github.io/advisory/fiduciary.md

 **Who are accredited investors?**

-Basically, very very very very very very rich people.
+Very very very very very very rich people.
 There are a set of conditions, prescribed by SEBI, that needs to be satisfied to qualify as an accredited investor.
 You need to have an annual income of at least INR 2 crore or networth of more than INR 7.5 crore, out of which more than INR 3.75 crore are in financial assets.
 Yes, I know.
 It's rather complicated without any basis or rationale, but that's how regulation is.

 **How much do you charge for your services?**